Azgrom/RustyShield/README.md

 It is not a second-system syndrome.
 The point is:

-- Until now there were no standardized Rust implementations following a common underlying abstraction;
-- The Rust core library already provides all the necessary building blocks to develop hashing algorithms;
+- Until now there were no standardized Rust implementations following a common underlying abstraction, and the Rust libcore already provides all the necessary building blocks to develop hashing algorithms;
-- A set of `#![no_std]` hashing function implementations would not only to compile relatively fast, but would also be considerably easy to:
+- A set of `#![no_std]` and libcore-only hash function implementations would not only to compile relatively fast, but would also be considerably easy to:
   - Port on any platform;
   - Switch algorithms between themselves;
   - And abstract away the cross-platform reliability assurance to the libcore;